 Beyond running a consistent budget surplus, several other remarkable points have become evident from the information and financial accounting provided by Transportation Services.
 First, there does not seem to be a clearly articulated strategic plan related to the use and/or justification for the continued amassing of surplus revenue.
-Second, large percentages of the yearly revenue generated by parking permits (student and employee), citations, and hourly parking are being transferred out of Transportation Operations under the line item General Fund Administration Fee.
-Third, some portion of the revenue generated by Transportation Operations, including from employee parking permits, is being used to subsidize Shuttle Services.
+Second, large percentages of the yearly revenue generated by parking permits (from both students and employees), citations, and hourly parking are being transferred out of Transportation Operations under the line item General Fund Administration Fee.
+Third, a portion of the revenue generated by Transportation Operations, including from employee and student parking permits, is being used to subsidize Shuttle Services.

 As stated in the introduction, a parking permit fee for employees was initially recommended as a means for meeting the shortfall in expenditures related to parking maintenance and administration, as well as a means for generating revenue for future improvements.
 As the financial data provided by Transportation Services indicates, current and past fee structures have clearly met the need to cover the yearly expenses of Transportation Operations.
-It is concerning however, that in the eight-plus years for which these fees have been collected, there has been no clear plan for how surplus funds might be used to improve on campus parking.
+It is concerning however, that in the eight-plus years for which these fees have been collected, there has been no clear plan for how surplus funds might be used to improve on-campus parking.
 It may be generally true that faculty and staff are willing to support the accrual of funds for future improvements, but the lack of a strategic rationale and plan justifying the collection of said funds is not acceptable practice.

 The second point is more troubling.
 Since FY2014 more than \$333,756.35 has been transferred from Transportation Operations to the General Fund as an "administration fee."
+These funds represent a loss of revenue generated from both student and employee parking permit fees.
 The justification for this fee and the ultimate use of these funds is not clear.
 As it stands, this fee is syphoning off revenue, supposedly for the maintenance and improvement of employee used parking facilities, for some unknown use.
 Moreover, when the proceeds from the same fee levied on Husky Motors are also considered, this administration fee has transferred nearly \$1,000,000 from Transportation Services to the General Fund since FY2014 (Transportation Services Presentation, 3/27/19).
-This fee appears to be a tax levied against revenue generated from the removal of what was previously an employee benefit.
+This fee appears to be a tax levied in part against revenue generated from the removal of what was previously an employee benefit.
 It may be that those funds are benefiting employees in other ways through General Fund expenditures.
 However, the initial justification for removing the previous parking benefit was for maintaining and improving employee utilized parking facilities.